kpierc11/Incredible-Towns-Mobile-App/README.md

 # Incredible-Towns-Mobile-App
-A mobile app for the incredible towns networking group
+A social networking app in the works for a possible networking group.